-UPDATED: 13th OF JANUARY - First of all, happy New Year friends!
-We hope it will bring you lots of love and sunshine.
-We hoped we could kick off this year with good news regarding Bali re-opening its borders.
-But unfortunately the island is still closed for international tourism - and no new dates are released for when we can all expect this to happen.
+UPDATED: 4th of March - We hoped we had better news for you but unfortunately the island is still closed for international tourism - and no new dates are released for when we can all expect this to happen.

 With travel changing rapidly in Indonesia we are on top of the news to keep informing you all on what's happening.